speedfuns/botw/MasterSwordAndDungeons.md

 ### Korok Forest

 Perform a pot Stasis Launch to fly across the mountains.
-> Optional: Deactivate Daruk's Protection to save the charges for the Calamity Ganon fight.

 Using one of the three rocks near the landing spot, launch to the area outside Lost Woods.